What is Image SEO & How to do it?

 The Importance of Image Optimization for SEO

-If you are curious why you need to invest your time and effort in image SEO, the below reasons will answer your questions.
+If you are curious why you need to invest your time and effort in image Search Engine Optimization, the below reasons will answer your questions.

 1.Help search engines to understand your content